 The nature of this coverage is also important.
 Notably, there is no government agency or organization that takes responsibility for this process.
-Instead, family physicians work hard to individually recruit, interview, select, hire, and train his or her replacement.
-This is done to ensure continuity of care for patients and to make sure appropriate & high quality care is available during the whole of his or her leave.
+Instead, family physicians work hard to individually recruit, interview, select, hire, and train their replacement.
+This is done to ensure continuity of care for patients and to make sure appropriate & high quality care is available during the whole of their leave.

 Recognizing that family physicians are service providers is a further consideration.
 Even though nearly all care provided is covered by OHIP, physicians are still professionals delivering a service.
 To thus draw an analogy to ordinary employment, we believe physicians can reasonably expect that their means of earning a living is secure and not at risk due to parental leave.
 For us, facilitating a switch from physicians on leave to other physicians within the clinic stands in direct conflict with this expectation.